 We've expanded on the topic of Serverless Ops and what the role means for DevOps and Operations engineers.
-Read our followup on serverless infrastructure as code on AWS.
-Be sure to keep coming back for more posts on this topic as well.
+This is a part of our ongoing goal to prepare operations engineers for the coming world of serverless.

-What would I do when the server goes away?
+What do we do when the server goes away?

-- Exploration of operational responsibilities in a world where so many layers of the stack are abstracted away
+- Exploration of operational concerns and responsibilities when much of the stack has been abstracted away.

-Here's how I see the future of operations in a serverless infrastructure.
+Here's what I see as the future serverless operations.

 What is “Operations”?

-At the highest level, operations is keeping the tech to run your business going.
-But beneath that, the term “operations” can be used in several different ways.
-People tend to conflate these meanings because for the longest time, they were tightly coupled.
+At the highest level, operations is the practice of keeping the tech that runs your business going.
+But below, “operations” can be used in a variety of ways.
+Because these meanings were tightly coupled for the longest time people tend to conflate these meanings

 - A team